eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 `CycloneDDS` follows the recommended guidelines of the [Eclipse Development Process](https://www.eclipse.org/projects/dev_process/).

 For the RMW layer, we follow the ROS core packages process.
-For Eclipse Cyclone, we ensure the stability within the project through review, CI and tests and additionally run ROS CI for changes that are likely to affect ROS.
+For Eclipse Cyclone DDS, we ensure the stability within the project through review, CI and tests and additionally run ROS CI for changes that are likely to affect ROS.

-All commits must be signed by the author and there must be an Eclipse Contributor Agreement on file with the Eclipse Foundation.
+All commits must be signed by the author and there must be an [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php) on file with the Eclipse Foundation.

 Pull requests are required to pass all tests in the CI system, unless Committers consider there is sufficient evidence that a failure is the result of a mishap unrelated to the change.
 Pull requests are only merged if the Committers deem it of acceptable quality and provide sufficient coverage of new functionality or proof of a bug fix via tests.